-Ever heard the old, don’t buy a coffee each day and by 65 you could be a millionaire* and caffeine free!
-Which is either good news or bad news.
 Yeah, I hate that advice.
-I know the point is to show how *easy* it is to save for your future, but really, why pick on coffee?
+I know the point is to show that small amounts add up, but really, why pick on coffee?
 I mean what about tea!

 The things we never skimp on?
 We travel, a lot; we own a vast array of technical hiking and kayaking gear; I go to weekly yoga classes; buy comfortable (read: expensive) footwear; we regularly go to theatre/comedy/music shows and go all out by buying smoked salmon for weekend breakfasts…sometimes!